buzzqw/TUS/OBSS/OBSSv2-eng.md

 As a third action, he moves away another 9 meters and shouts insults at Tups.

->> Combat with Long Weapon... continues: At this point, Tups is 11 meters away from his opponent and decides to charge, thus opening up his defense but gaining an attack bonus.
+At this point, Tups is 11 meters away from his opponent and decides to charge, thus opening up his defense but gaining an attack bonus.

-He charges the brigand, hitting him and getting right next to him.
+>> **Combat with Long Weapon...**: He charges the brigand, hitting him and getting right next to him.
 With his last Action, he decides to improve his Defense (Prepare Defense).

 The severely wounded brigand tries to hit him, hoping that his difficulty in using a long weapon at close range is offset by the penalties from Tups's charge.
 Tups is hit, and the brigand drops his spear and draws a short dagger, also going on the defensive.